kikuchiyo/device_connection_en/nonsdk/upstream/device_else/get_attributes.md

 A device can publish a message to this topic to request EnOS cloud to retrieve the attributes from the cloud.

-**Note:** Configure the parameters according to the output and input parameters of the measuring points.

 Upstream
 - Request TOPIC: /sys/{productKey}/{deviceKey}/thing/attribute/query